iTwin/imodel-native/iModelJsNodeAddon/README.md

 1. Edit `%SrcRoot%thirdparty\nodejs\napi\node-addon-api.mke` and change the value of the macros such as `nodeIncludes` that you see that refer to the version-specific node-gyp includes and libs.

-2. Edit `%SrcRoot%iModelJsNodeAddon\iModelJsNodeAddon.PartFile.xml` and change the node version that you see in the various `iModelJsNode_node_module` bindings.
+2. Edit `%SrcRoot%imodeljs-nodeaddonapi\imodeljs-nodeaddonapi.PartFile.xml` and change the node version that you see in the various `iModelJsNode_node_module` bindings.
 Note that we specify only major and minor version, not build number.